wp-plugins/recent-facebook-posts/readme.txt

 With this plugin you can show a list of your X most recent Facebook status updates in pages / posts or widget areas.
 Have a look at my [own WordPress website](http://dannyvankooten.com/) for an example, I have a widget with my latest Facebook update in my footer.

 = How to configure this plugin? =
 You need to create a Facebook application for this plugin to work.
-Have a look at the [installation instructions](http://wordpress.org/plugins/recent-facebook-posts/installation/).
+Have a **close** look at the [installation instructions](http://wordpress.org/plugins/recent-facebook-posts/installation/).

 = Why do I need to create a Facebook application? = Facebook doesn't allow their content publicly to anyone, they want to know "who's asking".
 That's why you need to create a Facebook application.
 This application does not have to be publicly visible though.

-= Do you have a working demo I can take a look at? = Sure, I use the plugin on my own [WordPress website](http://dannyvankooten.com/).
+= Do you have a working demo I can take a look at? = Sure, I use the plugin on my own [WordPress website](http://dannyvankooten.com/), in the footer widget.

 = Facebook gives me this error when renewing the access token: The specified URL is not owned by the application = You are running the plugin on a different (sub)domain then specified in your FB app configuration.
-Fix it by correctly setting your "Site URL" or by adding an App Domain if you are running the plugin on a subdomain.
+Fix it by correctly setting your "Site URL" or by adding an App Domain if you are running the plugin on a subdomain. **Pay close attention to subdomains like www and trailing slashes, it has to be an exact match.**

 = Where to add custom CSS =
 In my opinion, appearance should be handled by your theme and not by plugins.
 This is why you can just add custom CSS rules to your theme's stylesheet.
 This file is usually located here: `/wp-content/themes/your-theme-name/style.css`.